 Bi-monthly billings shall begin on the first day of February, the first day of April, the first day of June, the first day of August, the first day of October, and the first day of December in each year.
 Failure to pay any such bill by the forty-fourth day following the rendition of the bill shall be sufficient cause for the discontinuance of water service.

 If the water at any service is shut off for non-payment of water bills or charges, there will be a charge of $75.00 to turn the water on, which charge shall be in addition to the full payment of unpaid water bills, penalties, or other charges.
 Water will be turned on only during the Public Works Department’s normal working hours (Monday through Friday, 7:00 am - 3:00 pm).
+If the water at any service is eligible for shut-off for non-payment of water bills or charges, but the Water Department, after attempt, cannot complete the shut-off due to inability to access the shut-off valve, multiple properties connected to a service, or for any other reason, there will be a charge of $75.00, which charge shall be in addition to the full payment of unpaid water bills, penalties, or other charges.

 Whenever a bill for water service shall remain unpaid for a period in excess of thirty days from the date of the bill, there shall be added thereto a penalty equal to 18% of the amount thereof for the first month following such thirty-day period, and a further penalty equal to 1% of the amount thereof for each additional month or portion of a month that such bill remains unpaid.